-In summary, here are some practical suggestions you can implement every day based on the strategies shared with you in this post and previous posts.
+In summary, here are some practical suggestions you can implement every day based on the learning to read strategies shared with you in this post.
 Obviously, you can’t implement all of these suggestions with children of all ages, so use your judgement about what is the best way to teach your child to read.

 - Read to your child every day!